Panzer III/IV: Development

-Due to the technical construction of the Panzer III and Panzer IV having strong similarities, in September 1941 design meetings were held to create a new and unified tank chassis based on those two tanks.
+Due to the technical construction of the Panzer III and Panzer IV having strong similarities, design meetings were held in September 1941 to create a new unified tank chassis based on those two tanks.
 Encouraging this plan were developments both tanks had undergone during their production runs, which made the two tanks even more unified than their initial designs had intended.
-It was anticipated that unifying the two tanks would result in overall cost reductions in production, supply, training and maintenance.
-In a notable deviation from either the Panzer III or Panzer IV, this design for the Panzer III/IV concept used schachtellaufwerk suspension.
+It was anticipated that this would result in overall cost reductions in production, supply, training and maintenance.
+In a notable deviation from either the Panzer III or Panzer IV, this design for the Panzer III/IV concept used schachtellaufwerk (overlapping road wheels) suspension.
 This design settled on use of the Panzer III turret, but with a hydraulic powered traverse system instead of the existing manual traverse.

-The Panzer III/IV was to have 50mm of protection all-around.
-Designers unifying the two distinct hulls were concerned about the 23.5 ton weight limitation of the project, and suggested reducing to 40mm thickness the rear armor and parts of the side armor covered by the running gear.
-However a brief from September 14 of 1941 sent to the Panzer III/IV designers from the German Armament Staff stated that it was acceptable to exceed the project's weight limit due to the assumption that Hitler would in any case request greater armor protection for the vehicle before the design would be approved for production.
+The Panzer III/IV was to have 50 mm of protection all-around.
+The designers were concerned about the 23.5 ton weight limitation set for the project and suggested reducing the rear armor and parts of the side armor covered by the running gear to 40mm.
+However a brief from 14 September 1941 sent to the designers from the German Armament Staff stated that it was acceptable to exceed the weight limit due to the assumption that Hitler would in any case request greater armor protection for the vehicle before the design would be approved for production.
 Prototypes for this design of the Panzer III/IV, using the Panzer III turret and schachtellaufwerk suspension, would be produced.
 However, by 1942 it was evident that the Panzer III turret (in conjunction with the Panzer III/IV's hull design and suspension) would not be sufficient to mount the powerful new tank guns being developed.
-The design team abandoned this version of Panzer III/IV, but would continue development of the concept with updated designs.
+The design team abandoned this version of Panzer III/IV, continued development of the concept with updated designs.

-On 4 January 1944, the Panzerkomission finally approved an updated PzKpfw III/IV design.
-This new vehicle design had an armor layout focused on frontal armor, and utilized a redesigned hull front incorporating aggressively sloped armor.
-The lower front of the hull came to a point, consisting of two 60mm thick armor plates (sloped at 60 degrees from vertical on the upper plate, and 45 degrees on the lower plate), whereas the upper front of the hull was a single 80mm thick plate set somewhat further back (sloped at 50 degrees from vertical).
-The sides of the superstructure were 30mm thick on this design, equal to that of the 90-degree-vertical side armor on the Panzer IV, but on the Panzer III/IV design they were to be angled at 36 degrees from vertical.
-This degree of armor sloping was not present on either the PzKpfw III or PzKpfw IV tanks, but did appear on other late-war German tank designs such as the Panther tank.
+On 4 January 1944, the Panzerkomission finally approved an updated Panzer III/IV design.
+This new design had an armor layout that focused on frontal protection through a hull front incorporating aggressively sloped armor.
+The lower front of the hull was two 60 mm thick armor plates (sloped at 60 degrees from vertical on the upper plate, and 45 degrees on the lower plate).
+The upper front of the hull was a single 80 mm thick plate set somewhat further back and sloped at 50 degrees from vertical.
+The sides of the superstructure were 30 mm thick on this design (the same thickness as that of the Panzer IV) but angled at 36 degrees from vertical increasing its effective thickness.
+This degree of armor sloping was not present on either the Panzer III or Panzer IV but did appear on other late-war German tank designs such as the Panther tank.